HOME PAGE * SEARCH * UK KS3 level Science Quizzes for students aged ~13-14

 • In materials where the particles are further apart the rate of heat transfer (rate of conduction) is reduced eg gases like air are much poorer conductors than solids like stone.

-• Most non-metallic materials are poor conductors (good heat insulators) eg water, fat (in animals), wood, stone, concrete, plastics - particularly foams where poorly heat conducting gases are trapped giving even better insulation that the bulk solid plastic - and cheaper by using less material.
+• Most non-metallic materials are poor conductors of thermal energy (good heat energy insulators) eg water, fat (in animals), wood, stone, concrete, plastics - particularly foams where poorly heat conducting gases are trapped giving even better insulation that the bulk solid plastic - and cheaper by using less material.

 • Incidentally if you pick up a cold poor conductor like a stone and then pick up an equally cold metal object at the same cool temperature, the metal object feels colder (but it isn't) because it conducts heat from your fingers faster than the stone!